gerasimosmichalitsianos/pansharpen_python/README.md

 ###### MULTISPECTRAL IMAGE PAN-SHARENING

-       There are two source files in this repository.
-One is a Python (.py) source file, and the other is an IDL source file (.pro, the Interactive Data Language).
-I will give some details about the Python file first.
-The Python file pansharpen.py is a stand-alone program that is to be run on the UNIX command line environent.
-The first argument should be the string filename of a 1-band panchromatic Geotiff image file (.tif).
-The second argument should be a string filename of a 4-band multispectral geotiff image file (RGB,NIR).
-Both should have lowercase file extensions (.tif).
+       There is one source file in this repository: a single Python (.py) source file.
+The Python file pansharpen.py is a stand-alone program that is to be run on the UNIX/Linux command line environent.
+The first required argument should be the filename of a 1-band panchromatic Geotiff image file (.tif extension).
+The second argument should be a string filename of a 3 or 4-band multispectral geotiff image file (RGB,NIR bands, in that order).
        The Python program does a number of tasks.
 If first uses GDAL tools to resample the multispectral Geotiff image file to the same higher dimensions as the panchromatic image Geotiff file using bicubic interpolation.
        This file is written to disk.

-       Then, both the panchromatic and bicubic-resampled multispectral Geotiff image files are broken up into smaller Geotiff image tiles (using gdal_retile.py).
+Then, both the resampled multispectral and panchromatic Geotiffs are sliced-up into tiles (using gdal_retile.py).
+For each pair, smaller pan-sharpened multispectral Geotiffs are created using 4 methods of pan-sharpening (resulting in 4 new MS Geotiffs for each tile):
-       These panchromatic-multispectral (bicubic resampled multispectral that is) tile pairs are then used to create pan-sharpened Geotiff tile files, one using the Brovey image sharpening technique, and the other using the FIHS sharpening algorithm (fast Intensity-Hue-Saturation method).
-Finally, these pan-sharpened tiles are put together into two large mosaic Geotiff image files (using gdal_merge.py).
-The entire tiling process is performed to conserve Python memory, and to avoid Python MemoryError's being thrown, as loading huge Numpy arrays into temporary memory in Python tends to flood memory.
-So the final outputs should be two pan-sharpened Geotiff image files (.tif): one using the Brovey algorithm, the other the FIHS.
-Each of of these Geotiff output files should have 4 layers (bands): RGB, and NIR.
-See below for an output example using a Landsat 8 scene.
+         (1) Brovey,
+         (2) Principal Component Analysis (PCA),
+         (3) FIHS (Fast Intensity Hue Saturation),
+         (4) Wavelet
+       Later, for each method of pan-sharpening, all tiles are merged together (mosaic) to form 4 lare mosaics (using gdal_merge.py) for the 4 methods of pan-sharpening.

+       NAME:
+         pansharpen.py
+       DESCRIPTION:
+        This program performs pansharpening of satellite imagery.
+It is meant to be run on the command-line on UNIX-like operating systems.
+The two primary inputs are (1) a 3 or 4 band multispectral geotiff containing the red, green, blue, and NIR bands (NIR is optional) and (2) a 1-band geotiff containing higher- resolution greyscale panchromatic image data.
+It is assumed that both of these two Geotiff inputs are "clipped" to the same rectangular geographic bounding-box.
+Four methods of pan-sharpening are used: Brovey, Fast Intensity Hue Saturation (FIHS), Wavelet, and Principal Component Analysis (PCA).
+      USAGE:
+        $ python pansharpen.py --panchromatic <PAN{.TIF}> --multispectral <MULTI{.TIF}>
+         Options:
+          --version,       -v : display version help
+          --help,          -h : display this usage messsage --panchromatic,  -p : pass in name of 1-band Geotiff holding 1-band panchromatic Geotiff image (high resolution) --multispectral, -m : pass in name of 3 or 4 band multispectral Geotiff image file (low-resolution) --gdalretile,    -r : path to gdal_retile.py (GDAL) --gdalmerge,     -s : path to gdal_merge.py (GDAL) EXAMPLE USAGE:
+        This program can be run at the Linux/UNIX command-line.
+        $ multispectralGeotiff=LC08_L1TP_185033_20170712_20170726_01_T1_MULTI_TOA_3BAND.TIF
+        $ panchromaticGeotiff=LC08_L1TP_185033_20170712_20170726_01_T1_B8_TOA.TIF
+        $ python pansharpen.py --panchromatic $panchromaticGeotiff --multispectral $multispectralGeotiff
+      OUTPUTS:
+        When the program is complete, there should be 4 new Geotif image files:
+          (1) a 3 or 4 band multispectral Geotiff image created using Brovey pan-sharpening (2) a 3 or 4 band multispectral Geotiff image created using FIHS pan-sharpening (3) a 3 or 4 band multispectral Geotiff image created using Wavlet pan-sharpening (4) a 3 or 4 band multispectral Geotiff image created using PCA pan-sharpening These outputs should be in the same directory as the input files passed-in via command-line.
+      AUTHOR:
+        Gersaimos A. Michalitsianos
+        gerasimosmichalitsianos@gmail.com
+        February 2019

 ![Alt text](https://lh3.googleusercontent.com/-p8HiA4RuEJ8/VYmh_ttK-uI/AAAAAAAAADc/1220R530qfM/w800-h800/pansharpeningExamples.jpg)